chevcast/poker-engine/README.md

 This method begins the hand.
 Assigns players their hole cards and starts the first round of betting.

-#### `sitDown(id: string, buyIn: number): void`
+#### `sitDown(id: string, buyIn: number): number`

 This method allows you to seat a new player at the table.
 If there is an active hand then they are automatically marked as `folded: true` so that the action will skip them until a new hand is started.
+This method returns the seat index the player was placed at.

 #### `standUp(player: Player | string): void`